DanialArab/AWS/README.md

 ## Load data into the Neptune DB

-I need to create an Endpoint as a middle man connecting Neptune DB and S3 within VPC.
+I need to create an Endpoint as a middle-man connecting Neptune DB within a VPC and S3.
 So I need to create one.

 Reference: